Editorial mistakes & covering rumors at The Mac Observer

 - Stephen Warwick, news editor at iMore, who reached out on Twitter and offered his sympathies about the event.
 He later updated his article by mentioning our retraction.

-- Ben Lovejoy from 9to5Mac , who I have contacted but haven’t received a reply yet
+- Ben Lovejoy from 9to5Mac, who I have contacted but haven’t received a reply yet

 And many more.